TOMORI00/NJUSE-Citigroup/docs/公募基金理财复现与组合顾问系统（EPC）需求说明文档 EN.md

 ### 1.1 Purpose

-The purpose of this document is to describe the functional and non-functional requirements of the public fund analysis and recommendation system.
+The purpose of this document is to describe the functional and non-functional requirements of the mutual fund/financial management reapperence and advisory  portfolio system(EPC).
 The developer team's software system implementation and verification work are based on this document.

 All requirements contained in this documentation have high priority unless noted.